romainbsl/playground-ebbh5ssi/markdowns/further.md

 ## Application Server

-A *Ktor* server is a Server Engine (Tomcat, Jetty, Netty ou Coroutine I/O) listening on a port.
+A *Ktor* server is a Server Engine (Tomcat, Jetty, Netty or Coroutine I/O) listening on a port.
 It is composed by modules, that are themselves composed of features (e.g. routing, sessions, logging).

-When a request (HTTP / WebSocket) step into the *Ktor* server its serialized into an `ApplicationCall` that contains the context (Request / Response / Environment).
-Afterward, this `ApplicationCall` is transmitted and manipulated through a Pipeline.
+When a request (HTTP / WebSocket) step into the *Ktor* server its serialized into an `ApplicationCall` that contains the context (Request / Response / Environment / Attributes).
+Afterward, this `ApplicationCall` is transmitted and manipulated through a [Pipeline][pipeline].

 ##  Lifecycle

+A [Pipeline][pipeline] is a asynchronous chain of code blocks or functions, that is confugre by the modules and features loaded at the application startup.
+It's composed of phases and interceptors, that are executed in a specific and predefined order.
+The application is a [Pipeline][pipeline] itself, that will handle incoming request through a specific path, established at the server loading.

+For example, in the case of an HTTP call, the application's [Pipeline][pipeline] (also called ApplicationCallPipeline), will execute multiple phases, like treating the request, or even send the HTTP response.

+	PipelineContext generally contains a `ApplicationCall` that is composed of the rquest information (Request / Response / Environment, Attributes).
+	When using routes, every node has its own ApplicationCallPipeline instance.
+That means that every route will execute its own Pipeline.

 ##  Modules

+**Ktor** modules are extension functions, that take for receiver the Application.
+They are the configuration of the Application.
+So, we can configure the server, with its Engine, its listening port, or even install specific features for each modules (routing, session, logging...).

 ##  Features

+Features are singletons that extend the application capabilities, like:

+- Routing

+Defining the HTTP routes that will handle incoming requests.

+- Sessions

+Keeping a link, or information that identify the client/caller, giving the ability to handle request with a contexte.
+For example, limiting the data access for some specific users.

+- WebSockets

+WebSockets support for **Ktor**, that goes beyond the 'one-shot' HTTP calls, and aims to keep the client and server linked, allowing the server to send notification to the client.

+[pipeline]: http://